library-data-platform/ldp/ADMIN_GUIDE.md

 * `current` is for active development and tends to be unstable.
 This is where new features are first added.

-In addition there are numbered release branches based on `master` that are used for bug fixes.
+In addition there will be numbered release branches used for bug fixes, for example, `1.0-release`..
 -->

 ### Building the software